-- a.
+- 6.1.
+This section contains incident/breakdown guidelines for student travelers. - a.
+If an incident/breakdown occurs in an LIT vehicle, the Vehicle Coordinator must be notified as soon as possible on the following work day.
+For rental vehicles, contact the emergency number provided by the rental agency.
+You may also contact the Texas Department of Public Safety Roadway Emergency and Stranded Vehicle number at 1(800) 525-5555. - b.
+If a significant traffic hold-up or safety hazard exists, the vehicle must be moved out of the flow of traffic. - In the event a vehicle breaks down, the organization's advisor must be contacted immediately and notified. - 7.
+SAFETY GUIDELINES - 7.1.
 This section contains specific safety guidelines for student travelers.
-This information is intended to assist students during travel in an effort to encourage the safest possible travel. - i.
-The mode of transportation will be determined by the sponsoring department or student organization taking into consideration a combination of three primary factors: (1) number of participants traveling; (2) distance to be traveled; and (3) time-frame of the event. - ii.
-A vehicle should not be loaded beyond its capacity to supply one seat belt for every person in the vehicle.
-On extended travel trips, vehicles should be under loaded.
+This information is intended to assist students during travel in an effort to encourage the safest possible travel. - a.
+The mode of transportation will be determined by the sponsoring department or student organization taking into consideration a combination of three (3) primary factors: 1) number of participants traveling, 2) distance to be traveled, and 3) time frame of the event. - b.
+A vehicle should not be loaded beyond its capacity to supply one (1) seat belt for every person in the vehicle.
+On extended travel trips vehicles should be under loaded.
 Loading of the vehicle shall be done in accordance with vehicle manufacturer recommendations.
-Particular attention should be paid in loading the large 15-passenger (3/4-ton) vans.
-No more than 12 passengers should be transported and even with a reduced load the driver must remain cautious when maneuvering or making quick turns in order to avoid a rollover. - iii.
+Particular attention should be paid in loading the large 15 passenger (3/4 ton) vans.
+No more than twelve (12) passengers should be transported and even with a reduced load the driver must remain cautious when maneuvering or making quick turns in order to avoid a rollover. - c.
 The majority of driving should be during daylight hours.
-Night driving from midnight to 6 a.m. is discouraged. - iiii.
-If travel time is to exceed 12 hours, two or more persons must share the driving responsibility and rotate time behind the wheel in accordance with the section below.
-Trips exceeding 14 hours should be completed in two days and have no less than three drivers. - iiiii.
-Drivers must take a "safety break" after three hours behind the wheel. - iiiii.
+Night driving from midnight to 6 a.m. is discouraged. - d.
+If travel time is to exceed twelve (12) hours, two (2) or more persons must share the driving responsibility and rotate time behind the wheel in accordance with section 7.1 e. below.
+Trips exceeding 14 hours should be completed in two days and have no less than three drivers. - e.
+Drivers must take a "safety break" after three (3) hours behind the wheel. - f.
 If inclement weather occurs, travel should be delayed until conditions are more suitable for travel.
-To check road and weather conditions in the state of Texas, call (800) 452-9292. - iiiiiii.
-Road flares, cellular phones, reflectors and first aid kits, flashlight, water and a state map of Texas should be in every vehicle transporting students for college sanctioned activities. - iiiiiiii.
-Drivers will comply with all applicable traffic laws and regulations. - iiiiiiii.
-All occupants must use seat belts and appropriate safety devices when the vehicle is in motion. - iiiiiiiii.
-All occupants must remain seated when the vehicle is in motion. - iiiiiiiiii.
-The following activities are prohibited for drivers while driving: - 1.
-Operating a vehicle exceeding the maximum number of occupancy regulations. - 2.
-Driving while under the influence of impairing drugs or alcohol. - 3.
-Using radar/laser detection devices. - 4.
-Use of headphones or earphones. - 5.
-Use of cell phones. - 6.
-Eating, smoking or drinking.
+To check road and weather conditions in the State of Texas call 1 (800) 452-9292. - g.
+Drivers will comply with all applicable traffic laws and regulations. - h.
+All occupants must use seat belts and appropriate safety devices when the vehicle is in motion. - i.
+All occupants must remain seated when the vehicle is in motion.

+- j.
+The following activities are prohibited for drivers while driving:

+- 1. Operating a vehicle exceeding the maximum number of occupancy regulations.

+- 2. Driving while under the influence of impairing drugs or alcohol.

+- 3. Using radar/laser detection devices.

+- 4. Using headphones or earphones

+- 5. Using cell phones

+- 6. Eating, smoking or drinking.